ESDRobotics/Pocky/README.md

 # Hummus
-This repo contains the code for Hummus, our Lego robot for seeding round.
+This repo contains the code for Hummus, our Lego robot for the seeding rounds.